infinitel8p/PokeDex/README.md

 v.1.6 : implemented log of last searches
 v.2.1.1 : Added images of searched Pokémon to the search results
 v.3.0.1 : changed project to ```.exe```
+v.3.1 : moved functions to ```support.py``` and fixed a error which caused the output to add up

-:zzz: v.3.1 : → currently working on "more information" tab for more in detail information to a pokemon
+:zzz: v.3.2 : → currently working on "more information" tab for more in detail information to a pokemon

 ## How to setup: